Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Markov Reward Processes, TD learning and scaling limits

 This work focuses on the asymptotic regime of small constant step-sizes $\beta_t \to 0$.
 In this adiabatic limit, the stochastic component of the dynamics is averaged out before the parameters of the model can undergo a significant change.
 This allows to consider the \abbr{TD} update as a deterministic dynamical system emerging from the averaging of the underlying stochastic algorithm.
 We focus on analysis of this deterministic system to highlight the aspect of nonlinear function approximation.
-The averaged, deterministic dynamics is given by the set of \abbr{ode}s \begin{equ} \frac{\d}{\d t} w(t) = \Ex{\mu}{\bigl(r(s,s') + \gamma \hatt V_{w(t)}(s') - \hatt V_{w(t)}(s)\bigr) z_\lambda(t)}\,, \end{equ} where $\mathbb E_\mu$ denotes the expectation \abbr{wrt} the invariant measure $\mu$ of the underlying dynamics. {In the case of finite state space ($|\SS| = d$) we can represent $\hatt V_w$ as a vector in $\Rr^d$, while in general it is a function $\SS \to \Rr$, which we will restrict to the space $L^2(\SS, \mu)$ of square integrable functions \abbr{wrt} $\mu$.}
+The averaged, deterministic dynamics is given by the set of \abbr{ode}s \begin{equ} \frac{\d}{\d t} w(t) = \Ex{\mu}{\bigl(r(s_0,s_1) + \gamma \hatt V_{w(t)}(s_1) - \hatt V_{w(t)}(s_0)\bigr) z_\lambda(t;\{s_k\}_{-\infty}^0)}\,, \end{equ} where $\mathbb E_\mu$ denotes the expectation of the underlying dynamics at stationarity (started at $k_0 = - \infty)$ and $z_\lambda(t;\{s_k\}_{k_0}^{k_1})$ is defined in \eref{e:tde1}. {In the case of finite state space ($|\SS| = d$) we can represent $\hatt V_w$ as a vector in $\Rr^d$, while in general it is a function $\SS \to \Rr$, which we will restrict to the Hilbert space $\mathcal F := L^2(\SS, \mu)$ of square integrable functions \abbr{wrt} $\mu$.}